JonPSmith/AspNetReactSamples/README.md

 select the package.json of the project you want to run commands for in the top dropdown and then click the command you want to run.
 See example screenshot below:
 ![Task Runner Window](https://raw.githubusercontent.com/JonPSmith/AspNetReactSamples/master/ReactNpmTaskRunnerWindow.PNG)
 The results will appear in the Task Runner Explorer output pane.
+*NOTE: I have sometimes found that Task Runner will only shows the `ReactWebPack.CoreRC2` Gulp commands.
+I found out the NPM Task Runner tool was disabled (not sure why).
+If you can't see the build commands then check that it is enabled via Tools->Extensions and Updates->Installed and search for NPM.*
 *NOTE: commands with `watch` in them stay running and will rebuild the files and re-run the command if a *.js file is saved.
 Very useful when debugging/developing.*